PopovEvgeniy/cryptstudio/readme.txt

 Program description

 This program is a graphic shell for BLACK ICE.
-Put executable file of BLACK ICE to CRYPT STUDIO directory before first start.
+Put the executable file of BLACK ICE to CRYPT STUDIO directory before first start.

 License